 Are You Courageous Enough To Pray “Come Holy Spirit”?

-There is one purpose to the Pentecost Vigil, and that is: Come Holy Spirit.
+There is one purpose to Pentecost, and that is: Come Holy Spirit.
 Come that you may pour out your power on our broken world, so in need of healing.
 Come that we ourselves may be healed.
 Come for all our friends who we know need healing.
 Come that you may bring peace to our world and our hearts.
-Come Holy Spirit.
+Come, Holy Spirit.

 Keep Searching, Keep Learning